hyperglade/beneficial-assets-ownership-protocol/specification.md

     // Amount that the project owner need to stake in the contract for liability var projectOwnerStakeRequirement;

+    // Portion of the project to be given to the project owner
+    // If the project owner gets his cut beforehand, this can be 0% var projectOwnerRevenuePercentage;

+    // Portion of the project to be given to the facilitator var faciliatatorRevenuePercentage;

+    // Portion of the project to be given to the funders var funderRevenuePercentage;

+    // Portion of the project to be given to the protocol owner var protocolOwnerRevenuePercentage;

     /**
      * Setter for the facilitator addressl
      * Invoked by: Protocol Owner